Duncan Idaho: In adaptations

-In the 1984 film Dune, Duncan is played by Richard Jordan, and James Watson portrays the character in the 2000 miniseries Frank Herbert's Dune.
-As in the novel Dune, Duncan has only a minor role in both of these adaptations.
+In the 1984 film Dune, Duncan is played by Richard Jordan.
+Everett McGill, who portrays Stilgar in the film, said “I recall Richard Jordan as Duncan Idaho agreed to a smaller presence in Dune for the promise of the breakout character in Dune Messiah and beyond."
+Though Dune II, a planned sequel film adapting Dune Messiah, was never made, the unfinished script depicts Duncan being revived by Scytale.

+James Watson portrays the character in the 2000 miniseries Frank Herbert's Dune.
 In the 2003 miniseries sequel Frank Herbert's Children of Dune, the ghola of Duncan (known in the novels as "Hayt") is played by Edward Atterton.
 Emmet Asher-Perrin of Tor.com writes that Atterton "plays the mentat ghola reincarnation of Idaho with all the upright stoicism and vulnerability that the character is owed."

+In the animated television show The Grim Adventures of Billy & Mandy, the 2003–04 season episode "Mandy, the Merciless" parodies God Emperor of Dune, with the character Billy as the repeatedly killed Duncan Idaho.

-The character is played by Jason Momoa in the 2021 Denis Villeneuve film Dune.
+The character is played by Jason Momoa in the 2021 film Dune.
+He is set to reprise the role in Dune: Part Three, the upcoming film adaptation of Dune Messiah.